wkumari/draft-vandergaast-edns-client-subnet/README.md

    different values of SCOPE PREFIX-LENGTH for different networks.

-   Since some queries can result in multiple RRsets being added to the response, there is an unfortunate ambiguity from the original draft as to how SCOPE PREFIX-LENGTH would apply to each individual RRset.
+   Since some queries can result in multiple RRsets being added to the response, there is an unfortunate ambiguity from the original specification as to how SCOPE PREFIX-LENGTH would apply to each individual RRset.
 For example, multiple types in response to an ANY metaquery could all have different applicable SCOPE PREFIX-LENGTH values, but this protocol only has the ability to signal one.
-The response SHOULD therefore include the longest relevant PREFIX-LENGTH of any RRset in the answer, which could have the unfortunate side-effect of redundantly caching some data that could be cached more broadly.
+The response SHOULD therefore include the longest relevant PREFIX-LENGTH of any RRset in the answer, which could have the unfortunate side- effect of redundantly caching some data that could be cached more broadly.
 For the specific case of a CNAME chain, the Authoritative Nameserver SHOULD only place the CNAME to have it cached unambiguously appropriately.
 Most modern Recursive Resolvers restart the query with the canonical name, so the remainder of the chain is typically ignored anyway.
-For message-focused resolvers, rather than RRset- focused ones, this will mean caching the entire CNAME chain at the longest PREFIX-LENGTH of any RRset in the chain.
+For message-focused resolvers, rather than RRset-focused ones, this will mean caching the entire CNAME chain at the longest PREFIX-LENGTH of any RRset in the chain.

    The specific logic that an Authoritative Nameserver uses to choose a tailored response is not in the scope of this document.
 Implementers